Emsley1d/Project02-Rate-My-Cat/README.md

 ##  Description:

 This was my second of four projects for the Software Engineering Immersive course run by General Assembly.
-The project was created over the course of a week and was a team effort with two others; Sasha Ward and Ashish Singh ([https://github.com/EHCarr](https://github.com/EHCarr)) Please click their names to view their GitHub profiles.
-(LINK)
+The project was created over the course of a week and was a team effort with two others; [Sasha Ward](https://github.com/alexwardcodes) and [Ashish Singh](https://github.com/EHCarr).

 ## Deployment link: